-\textsc{Aurora-Bench} \citep{krojer2024aurora} was the first to approach world modelling through the lens of an action-centric image editing task.
-With advanced native VLMs capable of the interleaved generation \citep{team2024chameleon,chern2024anole}, we systematically investigate how this data may help us bootstrap a world model, implicitly stored in the VLMs, with an easier-to-train dynamics model.
-Most similar to our work, \citep{baker2022videoPretraining-vpt} train a dynamics model which aims to uncover the underlying action between video frames in unlabelled video frames from the Minecraft game.
+Most similar to our work, \citet{baker2022videoPretraining-vpt} train a dynamics model which aims to uncover the underlying action between video frames in unlabelled video frames from the Minecraft game.
 Through this model, they synthesise trajectories to train a policy for sequential decision making.
-In contrast with \citep{baker2022videoPretraining-vpt}, we focus on next-observation prediction as a task to evaluate world modelling.
-First, this allows us to port the observation space to real-world frames, rather than simulated ones, hence assessing whether world models are well aligned with the physical environment.
+In contrast with \citet{baker2022videoPretraining-vpt}, we focus on actin-centric next-observation prediction as a task to evaluate FDP.
+First, this allows us to port the observation space to real-world frames, rather than simulated ones, hence assessing whether VLMs can eventually be developed into world models.
 Second, this broadens the space of actions from a few choices to the combinatorially infinite and expressive space of language, capturing a significantly more diverse range of dynamics.